-No. While there will always be individual patients who don’t qualify for a specific procedure, ESWT has been used successfully on all major patient populations.
+- No. While there will always be individual patients who don’t qualify for a specific procedure, ESWT has been used successfully on all major patient populations.
 See the question below.

 I’ve had cortisone (steroid) shots and they didn’t work.
 Is ESWT still OK for me?

-ESWT is generally a good option for tennis elbow patients who didn’t achieve full relief with injections.
+- ESWT is generally a good option for tennis elbow patients who didn’t achieve full relief with injections.
 In fact, Shockwave therapy has eliminated the need for further injections in some patients.
 The only notable exception are those who have had many injections at the same site, or who have been on oral steroids for long periods.
 Each patient is different and there are no absolute rules, so make sure you discuss this issue with our physicians.

 Are patients generally satisfied with Shockwave Therapy?

-Yes.
-In fact, many of our patients with tennis elbow in Pittsburgh have been happy enough to recommend it to others.
+- Yes.
+In fact, many of our patients with achilles tendonitis in Pittsburgh have been happy enough to recommend it to others.

 What are the side-effects?
 What are potential complications?

+How should I prepare for a Shockwave Therapy treatment?
 No special preparation is necessary prior to ESWT in Philadelphia PA.

+Are there any medications I should stop taking before my treatment?
 Not generally.
 We’ll review your medications as we would prior to any procedure to make absolutely certain.
 For example, patients taking Coumadin are usually asked to come off this medication for 7 days before the procedure date.
 As a rule, no medication type disqualifies a patient from Shockwave therapy.
 As always, our physicians will review your medications during your examination.

+What should I do after my procedure?
+What’s the after-care?
 No specific after-care is needed.
-Sometimes patients use heat or ice as needed, but neither is necessary.
+Sometimes patients use heat or Tylenol as needed, but neither is usually necessary.